 Enclosing and Folding Dough with Butter

-Remove the chilled dough from the refrigerator and place on a lightly floured surface.
+- Remove the chilled dough from the refrigerator and place it on a lightly floured surface.
 With a rolling pin, lightly tap the dough to start the rolling process.
 Roll the dough into a rectangle about 10“ x 24”.
 Brush off any excess flour on the dough.
-Fold the dough into thirds (letter fold) and wrap in plastic and chill.
+Fold the dough into thirds (letter fold) and wrap it in plastic, and chill.
 The dough will be ready to roll to the final thickness for the finished croissants.

 Shaping the Croissants

-Arrange the croissants on a parchment lined baking sheet and brush lightly with the egg wash.
+- Arrange the croissants on a parchment-lined baking sheet and brush lightly with the egg wash.
 Proof for up to 2 hours covered with plastic wrap.
 Croissants should have doubled in size.
 Bake in a preheated oven at 400 degrees for 12-15 minutes.
-Remove from oven and cool to room temperature for 20 to 30 minutes on a cooling rack.
+Remove from the oven and cool to room temperature for 20 to 30 minutes on a cooling rack.

 Did you make this recipe?!
 First, let me say THANK YOU for giving it a try!

 Please leave us a rating and feedback in the comments section at the bottom of this post.
 I always love to hear your thoughts and ideas on what went well — and didn't — with a recipe!